Skip to content

 But, I have to wonder: why must electric cars look like alien fish?

-Is this odd design we see from all of the manufacturers by choice or by necessity (maybe to accomodate battery arrays)?
+Is this odd design we see from all of the manufacturers by choice or by necessity (maybe to accommodate battery arrays)?
 Can’t they just take stock car designs — all well and good — and make hybrid or electric editions without adding funky fenders, strangely sloped roof lines, and el junko in the trunko?
 And let’s leave those minuscule tires for the clown cars.

 Reading this back to myself so far tells me that I still need to wean myself off traditional car thinking, aka the combustion engine.
 I’m sure–at least I hope–there is a good reason for all of this.